2014 European Parliament election in the Netherlands: Results

 The Christian Democratic Appeal won the most seats and was seen as the winner of the 2014 elections, although Democrats 66 received more votes.
 The Christian Democratic Appeal got an extra seat due to their electoral alliance with Christian Union – Reformed Political Party.
 The eurosceptic PVV (Party for Freedom) was the biggest loser of the 2014 elections, though it only lost one seat.
 Contrary to other European countries, the eurosceptic movement did worse than previous elections.

 Voter turnout was with 37.32%, which is a little higher than in 2009 (36.75%).
 Turnout was highest in Schiermonnikoog (70.95%) and lowest in Sint Eustatius (7.44%).

-Seat assignment

-Electoral quota

-The electoral quota is the number of votes needed for one seat.

-It is the total valid number of votes divided by the number of seats.

-For this election it was 4,753,746 valid votes, divided by 26 seats.